rlahey/recycle-it/notes.md

 - google maps
 - see items on google map <--- not part of app
 - be able to delete items from bin
+- add redirect state to form file bc i forgot to do it in my last PR

 new branch: